cbeck88/Wesnoth_MCLP_AI/README.md

 MCLP AI is intended to be installed (copied) to the base folder wesnoth-old.

-The core files which are modified are /src/ai/registry/cpp, /src/Sconscript, and /SConstruct.
+The core files which are modified are /src/ai/registry.cpp, /src/SConscript, and /SConstruct.

-the only core file being modified is /ai/registry.cpp.
-One line is added to register my AI factories.

 In _/wesnoth-old/src/ai/registry.cpp/_: Add my ai factories so that they can be used in game.